syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### highlightWeekends `boolean`
 {:#members:highlightweekends}

-Specifies whether to highlight the weekends in gantt .
+Specifies whether to highlight the weekends in Gantt .

 #### Default Value: